alindenberg/SortingVisualizer/README.md

 # SortingVisualizer
-An application that visually displays sorts for the user in order to gain a clearer understanding of each sort.
+An application, created using Java & JavaFx, that visually displays sorts for the user in order to gain a clearer understanding of each sort.
 User can control the speed at which the sort goes as well.

 Gif of application: